Pointe-a Pierre, Trinidad: A Wildfowl Trust & An Ideology To Live By

 In no time, I found myself transported to still another realm, following a muddy path around a lake teeming with wildlife, surrounded by verdant jungle vegetation dripping with condensation.
 The steamy air was sweetly-scented and reverberated with the sounds of flapping wings and a cacophony of calls and cries.

-Pointe-à-Pierre lies on Trinidad’s Gulf of Paria coastline, north of San Fernando.
+Pointe-à Pierre, Trinidad lies on the island’s Gulf of Paria coastline, north of San Fernando.
 It is the site of the island nation’s oil refinery, run by Petrotrin, the state-owned oil company.
 Trinidad has a diversified economy, but is rooted to a large extent in oil and natural gas export.

 “My sister-in-law lived here as a child in the late fifties up to the early 1970s and considered it a beautiful place to grow up,” she said.
 “There was free housing, and the compound included a school, a golf course, and a swimming pool.
 Children could roam all over the place and have a safe and wonderful time.”